 From God?
 This is the only option Scripture leaves open.
 God must break the chains.
 God must open the blind eyes.
 God must call the captive to freedom.
 God must do for the dead what the dead cannot do for themselves: raise them to life.

-That is election.
-That is irresistible grace.
+That is why the answer must run all the way to election, and to irresistible grace.
 Not a theological preference — a logical necessity forced by Scripture's own portrait of the human condition.

 What This Means for You